Interpretation of Landry yDNA Results

 Two other members (#114199 and #81856) of the Rene le jeune Landry group have a common single mutation at DYS CDY.
 Therefore they must have a common ancestor more recent than Rene le jeune Landry.
 Member #114199 whose lineage is private, probably descended through Rene's son, Claude and grandson, Claude.
 Therefore member #81856 should explore connections in this line.
 I can help with this search if given more details of his recent ancestors.

 Two other members (#145199 and #212444) of the Rene le jeune Landry line have known pedigrees that pass through Rene's son, Antoine Landry.
-Then the lineages split with #114199 passing through Antoine's son, Jean, and #212444 passing through son, Antoine.
+Then the lineages split with #145199 passing through Antoine's son, Jean, and #212444 passing through son, Antoine.
+There is a single difference in their yDNA profiles at DYS442 which probably represents a mutation in the line to the latter.

 Two members of the Rene le jeune Landry Group (#212444 and #23538) and one member of the Rene l'aine Landry Group (#27044) showed no deviations from the mode values.
 In addition, the profile of #27044 was the same as the mode for the Rene le jeune Landry Group except for DYS# 389 I & II characteristic of the Rene l'aine Landry Group.
 These yDNA profiles probably are the same as their respective progenitors.

 The rate of mutation is calculated as the actual number of mutational events for the cohort group divided by the product of the total number of birth events from the appropriate progenitor to each descendant times the number of yDNA markers.
-As of November 15, 2011, the number of mutations is six, the estimated number of birth events is 94, and there are 37 markers = 6/(94*37) = 0.0017.
-This rate is slightly less than the FTDNA average of 0.002.
+As of June 29, 2013, the number of mutations within the Rene le jeune Landry line is ten, the estimated number of birth events is about 100, and there are 37 markers = 10/(100*37) = 0.0027.
+This rate is slightly more than the FTDNA average of 0.002.

 1. Personal communication from Terry Barton (web master of worldfamilies.net).